PG&E Rates Up 127%.

 Every EDH home is different — HOA community, PG&E rate plan, Pioneer eligibility, and whether you have a pool, EV, or multi-zone AC all affect which program saves you the most.
 We show you everything side by side before you decide anything.

-If you're a Pioneer Community Energy customer in El Dorado Hills, you may qualify for GridGen — a program that installs solar panels and a Powerwall 3 battery with $0 upfront and no credit check.
+If you are a Pioneer Community Energy customer in El Dorado Hills, you may qualify for GridGen — a program that installs solar panels and a Powerwall 3 battery with $0 upfront and no credit check.
 The cost is billed as a line item on your existing utility bill.
 Because the Powerwall 3 maximizes self-consumption, GridGen doesn't just cut your Pioneer generation charge — it reduces your PG&E delivery charges by up to 80% by slashing your grid draw during evening peak hours.

 - ✓30% off system cost at signing